 Bleak skies and stormy weather are another common and expected feature in Burchfield's seemingly haunted house pictures.
 While house art like Gray House (1920) and Two Houses (1920) are set before eerily still opaque winter skies, raging storms and heavy rain clouds characterize Burchfield's scariest and most expressionistic house paintings.
 The East Wind and Night Wind, both painted in 1918, are aptly set on a dark and stormy night.

-Charles Burchfield continued to be captivated with painting his house pictures after he married and relocated to Buffalo, New York, an area booming with industry and commerce in the early twentieth century.
+Charles Burchfield continued to be captivated with painting his house pictures after he married, relocated and settled down in Buffalo, New York, an area booming with industry and commerce in the early twentieth century.
 The smoggy yellow twilight sky and ominous jagged black clouds overwhelm and almost smother the houses, suggesting bad weather or perhaps even the toxic byproducts of industry as an external threat to the life inside these homes.
 While the threat may come from the outside, the inside of Burchfield houses aren't exactly inviting, either.

 The weather outside may indeed be frightful, but Burchfield's houses look pretty scary, too.
 In paintings like Corner Store (1918), the uncanny houses almost seem to be alive and anthropomorphic, exhibiting human characteristics through what look like eyes, mouth, and faces.
 In Burchfield's paintings, many of the windows look like eyes, making these houses appear more soulful and even haunted, as though the buildings are predators watching stealthily from their hiding place behind the sidewalks.
 In the discreetly threatening house picture February Thaw (1920), Burchfield even paints the white eaves of the house to look like a mouth with bared teeth and jaws opening wide to devour.